sigmoidF1: A Smooth F1 Score Surrogate Loss for Multilabel Classification: Background

-\begin{proposition} The multilabel estimator of $y_{i}^{j}$ is dependent on the input and other groundtruth labels for that example, $\hat{y}_i^j = f(x, y_{i}^{1}, \ldots, y_{i}^{j-1}) = P(y_i^j = 1 | x, y_{i}^{1}, \ldots, y_{i}^{j-1})$. \end{proposition} By proposing this general formulation, we entrench that characteristic in the estimator.
-Contrary to \citet{multilabelReduction}, our proposal above models interdependence between labels and deals with thresholding for the estimate at training time for free. \citet{F-inference} show that an estimator of an F-score can be used at inference time for multilabel classification, when using probabilistic models where parameter estimation is possible (e.g., decision trees, probabilistic classifier chains).
+By proposing this general formulation, we entrench that mutually-inclusive characteristic in the estimator.
+Contrary to \citet{multilabelReduction}, our definition above models interdependence between labels and deals with thresholding for the estimate at training time for free. \citet{F-inference} show that an estimator of an F-score can be used at inference time for multilabel classification, when using probabilistic models where parameter estimation is possible (e.g., decision trees, probabilistic classifier chains).
 When it is not possible, we resort to defining a loss function.